-Mr. Dosch retired in August 2022 as Executive Vice President of Strategy & Chief Transformation Officer of WESCO International Inc. (a leading provider of business-to-business distribution, logistics services and supply chain solutions) (June 2020 to August 2022).
-He previously served as the Chief Financial Officer (July 2011 to June 2020) and Senior Vice President, Global Finance (2009 to 2011) of Anixter International Inc. (a leading global distributor of network and security solutions, electrical and electronic solutions, and utility power solutions).
-Prior to joining Anixter International, Mr. Dosch held a number of executive positions with Whirlpool Corporation, including CFO - North America and Vice President, Finance, of Maytag Integration (2006 to 2008), Corporate Controller (2004 to 2005) and CFO - North America (2000 to 2004).
-Mr. Dosch also held a held a variety of financial related roles at Whirlpool since 1986.
-In connection with the suspension of voluntary reporting obligations under the Exchange Act, Mr. Dosch also served as a Director of UGI Utilities, Inc. until April 2020.
-Mr. Dosch currently serves on the Board of Directors of East Penn Manufacturing Co.
+- 2020 2022: Executive Vice President of Strategy & Chief Transformation Officer of WESCO International Inc. (a leading provider of business-to-business distribution, logistics services and supply chain solutions) - 2011 2020: Chief Financial Officer of Anixter International Inc. (a leading global distributor of network and security solutions, electrical and electronic solutions, and utility power solutions) - 2009 2011: Senior Vice President, Global Finance, Anixter International - 2006 2008: CFO, North America and Vice President, Finance, of Maytag Integration of Whirlpool Corporation - 2004 2005: Corporate Controller, Whirlpool - 2000 2004: CFO, North America, Whirlpool - 1986 2000: a variety of financial related roles at Whirlpool

+UGI Utilities, Inc. (2017 - 2020)

 Mr. Dosch's qualifications to serve as a director include his senior financial executive management experience at WESCO International, Anixter International and Whirlpool Corporation.
 His education (Mr. Dosch has a bachelor's degree in accounting from Ohio University and is a certified public accountant) and years of experience in financial related roles provide him with financial expertise.
 Mr. Dosch possesses international expertise by virtue of his positions at WESCO International Inc., Anixter International, and Whirlpool Corporation, companies with global operations, as well as in-depth experience in the areas of strategic planning, asset management, change management, and risk management.
+Mr. Dosch currently serves on the Board of Directors of East Penn Manufacturing Co.